sy2002/DM65PIC/README.md

 ### How to flash
 In the folder `bin` you always find the latest binary version of the firmware as a `.hex` file.
-There is also the file `bin/README.md` that explains you how to flash the DM65PIC firmware using a Windows, OSX or Linux machine.
+There is also the file `bin/README.md` that explains you how to build a cable and how to flash the DM65PIC firmware using a Windows, OSX or Linux machine.

 ### How to build
 We used the free version of [Keil uVision5](http://www.keil.com/uvision/).